 Our charts take into consideration all memory use in the dyno, as seen by the operating system through the dyno's statistics.
-These values are read every 20s, and reported to us.
-We then do our computations (really just sum, min, max, sum of squares, count) grouped by process type (e.g. all the
+These values are read every 20s and reported to us.
+We then do our computations (really just sum, min, max, sum of squares, count) grouped by process type (i.e. all the

-web metrics together) and appropriately return the data for the charts.
+worker metrics together) and return the appropriate data for the charts.

 New Relic is not taking into consideration other processes that are running in the lxc container.
 You can see this for yourself by running:

 $ heroku run bash heroku $ top -n 1 ...

 bash isn't the only process that is running.
 At the very least you'll see

 ps-run, which also takes a small amount of memory.
 New Relic won't take this into consideration because it's not asking the operating system how much memory is being used (as in the case of Heroku metrics), it's asking the JVM/RubyVM/etc.

 Additionally, there's a known discrepancy between the memory stats that lxc containers provide within the container and what is observed outside of the container.